isb-cgc/readthedocs/docs/source/sections/progapi/bigqueryGUI/GettingStartedWithGoogleBigQuery.rst

 We now have the list of patients who have a mutation in the CDKN2A gene and the type of mutation.

-Notice that we have named the "isb-cgc:TCGA_hg19_data_v0.Somatic_Mutation_DCC" table "mutation" using the AS statement.
+Notice that we have named the "isb-cgc-bq.TCGA_versioned.somatic_mutation_hg19_DCC_2017_02" table "mutation" using the AS statement.
 This is useful for easier reading and composing of complex queries.

 Step 2
 +++++++
-Bringing in the patient data from the ISB-CGC TCGA Clinical table so that we can see each patient's gender, vital status and days to death.
+Bring in the patient data from the ISB-CGC TCGA Clinical table so that we can see each patient's gender, vital status and days to death.

 .. code-block:: sql